 Vegetarian, Vegan, and Healthy Diets Explained

 All of us choose to eat foods based on our own personal needs and wants as well as to fuel the engine that is our body.
-Some select a particular diet to meet specific nutritional needs, some to fuel high-energy output, others choose diets to support their values and follow a personal moral compass.
+Some select a particular diet to meet specific nutritional needs, some to fuel high-energy output, and others choose diets to support their values and follow a personal moral compass.
 In all cases, we need to keep moderation and balance in mind.

 Moderation – eating only those amounts of foods and calories needed to meet your body’s energy needs – and balance – eating a wide variety of foods to take in the vitamins, minerals, fats, fiber, and other necessary nutrients are critical to a healthy body and mind.
 The trick is identifying and owning your lifestyle: sedentary, highly active, somewhere in between, and personal values.
 Once you own your lifestyle, you can begin to learn about your caloric needs.